 Scientific Workflow#

-A scientific workflow are the tasks that you perform to undertake scientific study.
-This includes fitting models to datasets, interpreting the results and gaining insight and intuition about your scientific problem.
+A scientific workflow comprises the tasks you perform to conduct a scientific study.
+This includes fitting models to datasets, interpreting the results, and gaining insights into your scientific problem.

-The PyAutoFit API is flexible, customisable and extensible, enabling user to a develop scientific workflow that is tailored to their specific problem.
+The PyAutoFit API is flexible, customizable, and extensible, enabling users to develop scientific workflows tailored to their specific problems.

-This overview covers the key features of PyAutoFit that enable the development of effective scientific workflows, which are as follows:
+This overview covers the key features of PyAutoFit that support the development of effective scientific workflows:

-• On The Fly: Displaying results on-the-fly (e.g. in a Jupyter notebooks), providing immediate feedback for adapting a scientific workflow.
+On The Fly: Display results immediately (e.g., in Jupyter notebooks) to provide instant feedback for adapting your workflow.

-• Hard Disk Output: Output results to hard-disk with high levels of customization, enabling quick but detailed inspection of fits to many datasets.
+Hard Disk Output: Output results to hard disk with high customization, allowing quick and detailed inspection of fits to many datasets.

-• Visualization: Output model specific visualization to produce custom plots that further streamline result inspection.
+Visualization: Generate model-specific visualizations to create custom plots that streamline result inspection.

-• Loading Results: Load results from hard-disk to inspect and interpret the results of a model-fit.
+Loading Results: Load results from the hard disk to inspect and interpret the outcomes of a model fit.

-• Result Customization: Customize the result returned by a fit to streamline scientific interpretation.
+Result Customization: Customize the returned results to simplify scientific interpretation.

-• Model Composition: Extensible model composition makes straight forward to fit many models with different parameterizations and assumptions.
+Model Composition: Extensible model composition makes it easy to fit many models with different parameterizations and assumptions.

-• Configs: Configuration files which set default model, fitting and visualization behaviour, streamlining model-fitting.
+Configs: Configuration files that set default model, fitting, and visualization behaviors, streamlining model fitting.

-• Database: Store results in a relational sqlite3 database, enabling streamlined management of large modeling results.
+Database: Store results in a relational SQLite3 database, enabling efficient management of large modeling results.

-• Scaling Up: Advise on how to scale up your scientific workflow from small datasets to large datasets.
+Scaling Up: Guidance on scaling up your scientific workflow from small to large datasets.

 On The Fly#

-When a model-fit is running, information about the fit is displayed in user specified intervals on-the-fly.
+When a model fit is running, information about the fit is displayed at user-specified intervals.

 search = af.DynestyStatic(